gregplaysguitar/djangocms2000/readme.markdown

 - incorporate tim's new designs
 - Markdown editing weirdness
 - The "click to add" text should be added if the only thing present is tags, i.e. the content is <p></p> etc
+- For CMSBaseModel-based generic objects, render the objects get\_absolute\_url instead of requiring BLOCK\_LABELS and IMAGE\_LABELS constants

 TODONE
 ---------